 For the remixer it usually involves moving to the producer level where they are intertwining multiple levels of sounds, music, vocals, etc. and have learned how to manipulate all of the controls and capabilities of the particular software they use along with their live elements to create a completed work.
 They also need to learn to blend all samples (stems) into a song and to make the transitions as smooth as possible from one element to the next.

 Another difference between a live band and a mix-remix producer is genre.
-Most live bands stick with one genre.
+In looking back through history, most live bands stick with one genre.
+I think this is changing to a certain extent now.
 A professional mix-remix artist more than likely works with multiple genres separately and at the same time.
 It is not easy to mix hiphop and other genres together in one piece of music and make it sound decent.
-The only stem not original for my sons in this next video were the basic vocals (they enhanced).
+The only stem not original for my sons in this next video were the basic vocals (my sons did enhance the vocals in the below track).
 All other elements are my sons work and was one of the first mix-remixes they created using multiple genres.
-(Ignore the skate boarder - this was a kid that lived in our neighborhood who was learning how to be a boarder).

 The difference I see after the learning process is this: Once band players know their music repertoire, they usually have to practice to keep at peak level.
 They may add their own stuff into it and if they are an excellent player can show off their skills.
 A mix or remix producer is always starting out fresh with new material whether it is theirs or someone else's and are creating a new version of the composition if it is a remix.
 If it is a mix, everything they come up with is new.